razor-x/config_curator/README.md

 ````
 ## Documentation

-The primary documentation for Palimpsest is this README and the YARD source documentation.
+The primary documentation for Config Curator is this README and the YARD source documentation.

 YARD documentation for all gem versions is hosted on the
 [Config Curator gem page](https://rubygems.org/gems/config_curator).